 There is still one problem remaining:

-the transaction fees of the foreign banks.
+The transaction fees of foreign banks are the biggest enemies of backpackers.
 In many countries, foreign banks charge you a certain amount on every withdrawal (usually between 2-7$ per transaction).

 All you have to do: